simonplend/workshop-node-validation-essentials/workshop/02-creating-flexible-validation-rules/README.md

 );
 ```

-Inside the handler function, use Ajv to compile the recipe JSON schema:
+Inside the route handler function, use Ajv to compile the recipe JSON schema:

 <!-- TODO: Should this be inside or outside the handler function? -->